urbanjost/M_starpac/README.md

  B.2  Derivative Step Size Selection Subroutines

-      When the partial derivatives used in the nonlinear least squares solution are not available analytically,  STARPAC subroutines approximate them  numeri- cally.
+      When the partial derivatives used in the nonlinear least squares solution are not available analytically,  STARPAC subroutines approximate them
+ numerically.
 In this case, the subroutines can  select  optimum step sizes for approximating the derivatives [see section  E.1.b].
 The  user  also  has  the option  of  computing these step sizes independently of the estimation process by calling either of the two step size  selection  subroutines  directly.
 For